Welcome

 the price of a non-repayable loan.

 Type (3) is the most practical one for calculations, since it only needs flat annuities, rather than incremental or decremental ones, like needed in Type (1) and (2), and which I used for the functions in the K-script.
-Further it's an interesting (mathematical) exercise to express a given formula from one type into one of another.
+Further it's an interesting (mathematical) exercise to express a given formula from one type into another.

 E.g. the price of an annuity is easy: an(i)/an(r).
 But expressing this in one of type (1) for example, means headaches!

-More actuarial & financial applications:
+Actuarial & financial applications:

 Actuarial Factors